-After he came to earth, the Son said that Jonah's three days in the belly of the whale was a figure of his time in the heart of the earth (Mt.
+After he came to earth, the Son said that Jonah's three days in the belly of the whale was a figure of the time he would spend in the heart of the earth (Mt.
 12:40).
-But a thousand years before he came, the Son spoke through David about his future descent into the heart of the earth to preach to the souls in prison (1Pet.
+And a thousand years before he came, the Son spoke through David about his future descent into the heart of the earth to preach to the souls in prison (1Pet.
 3:19), confessing his trust in his Father, that He would not leave him in that awful place:

 - 9. Therefore, my heart is glad, and my glory rejoices.
 My flesh also shall rest in hope. - 10.
-For you [the Father] will not leave my soul in hell; neither will you allow your holy one to see corruption.
+For you [the Father] will not leave my soul in Sheol; nor will you allow your holy one to see corruption.